 - Encrypted only to public PGP 5/6 (Diffie-Hellman, not RSA) keys which have been stored on the Yale PGP Key servers (the LDAP and secure LDAP – LDAPS – servers) and are “signed” by the Yale ITS Certificate Authority Signing Key (KeyID # 0x102F1F65, fingerprint B876 3F26 CABA F0B5 B3DD 7679 8DF5 44F1 102F 1F65).

 - Both the Yale ITS ADK and Certificate Authority Signing Key public keys are available for download via LDAP and “Secure” LDAP via the Yale PGP Key servers available via the name “PGPKEYS.ITS.YALE.EDU” (ldap://pgpkeys.its.yale.edu/ and ldaps://pgpkeys.its.yale.edu/)

 PGP software that implements the above policies is downloadable for use by Yale faculty, staff and students who must conduct secure business, research or clinical activity on behalf of the University.
 For more information see:

-Secure Socket Layer-SSL (versions 2 or 3) or Transport Layer Security -TLS protocol is recommended for transmission of Yale University data via the World Wide Web on either the local campus network or the Internet: http://its.yale.edu/secure-computing/safe-mobile-computing/secure-web-email-ssl-tls
+Secure Socket Layer-SSL (version 3) or Transport Layer Security -TLS protocol is recommended for transmission of Yale University data via the World Wide Web on either the local campus network or the Internet: http://its.yale.edu/secure-computing/safe-mobile-computing/secure-web-email-ssl-tls